Mbunda Kingdom

 The Mbunda Kingdom (Mbunda: Chiundi ca Mbunda or Vumwene vwa Chiundi or Reino dos Bundas), sometimes called the Kingdom of Angola or Mbundaland, was an African kingdom located in western central Africa, in what is now southeast Angola.
-At its greatest extent, it reached from Mithimoyi in central Moxico to the Cuando Cubango Province in the southeast, bordering Namibia.
+At its greatest extent, it reached from Mithimoyi in central Moxico to the Cuando and Cubango provinces in the southeast, bordering Namibia.

 Politics and government

 The Mbunda Kingdom used a traditional rule system similar to other nations of its era.
 The entire kingdom was ruled by one king who has come from a royal family.
 The king exercised absolute authority so their decision was carried out without question.
 The king's role was to legislate the laws and govern the communities.
 The king ruled the whole kingdom, however, the small chiefdoms and localities within the kingdom were also able to legislate their own laws.

 History

 Establishment

 In the 17th century, the Mbunda tribe moved southeast into what is now Angola due to a poor climate in the northeast.
 They reached what is now present-day Zambia and Angola, when they established a kingdom.